-Ref Key activity Timescale Intended outcome Key strategy/Plan Lead Directorate(s) residents and organisations can access both the internet and council services wherever they are in the community.
-2. Democracy - making maximum use of digital technology to increase community engagement and collaboration, improve transparency, and optimise democratic decision making.
-3. Inclusion - continue to develop new ways of ensuring that the benefits of the internet, digital technologies and digital services are available to everyone.
-4. Services - ensuring that access to Council services is designed around the needs of residents and users, rather than reflecting professional, organisational and technological silos.
-Access to services in ways that suits all residents and does not exacerbate digital exclusion.
-1.9 Review the Strategic Partners Grant (Civic Pride Fund - VCS) programme to improve access to funding from small organisations 2025-2026 Number of small organisations accessing funding either directly or indirectly, via investment Council Plan Innovation and Change
+Ref Key activity Timescale Intended outcome Key strategy/Plan Lead Directorate(s) Inclusion - continue to develop new ways of ensuring that the benefits of the internet, digital technologies and digital services are available to everyone.
+Services - ensuring that access to Council services is designed around the needs of residents and users, rather than reflecting professional, organisational and technological silos.
+Page 29 Review the Strategic Partners Grant ('Civic Pride Fund: Supporting the Voluntary and Community Sector 2023- 26') programme to improve access to funding from small organisations.
+Publish report with breakdown of where funding has been awarded by protected characteristic.
+2025-2026 Increased number of small organisations accessing funding either directly or indirectly, via investment from the new programme commencing in 2026.
+Transparency on funding allocation by equality groupings.
+Council Plan Innovation and Change 1.11 Continue Borough of Sanctuary initiative with community partners to provide a safe and supportive borough for refugees and asylum seekers 2024-2026 Refugees and asylum seekers are supported in Merton through service adaptations and community collaboration Equality, Diversity and Inclusion Strategy Innovation and Change